kristianperkins/Slideshow/README.md

 Slideshow
 =========

-Bukkit plugin to create and run slideshows of worlds.
+Bukkit plugin to create and run slideshows of your world.